I wrote this article four years ago. But it fits well into the series on becoming someone who can produce, who can stand out… so read it.

 Whether you know it or not, every teacher is like you or me… bumbling…

-If they weren’t teachers, it would be obvious, I think, to them that their knowledge comes out of their mouth instead of their actions.
+If they weren’t teachers, it would be obvious to them that their knowledge comes out of their mouths instead of their actions.

-There is only so much energy a person can have… and teaching takes a lot of energy, and also gives one a sense of satisfaction that is not justified with one’s own results…
+There is only so much energy a person can have… and teaching takes a lot of energy, and also gives one a sense of satisfaction that makes one feel better than would be justified with one’s own results…

 Now, why am I sharing this?

 Because I see that what is missing for me is missing across the board.